aws-observability/observability-best-practices/docs/en/guides/databases.md

 #### CloudWatch Alarms

-You should monitor performance metrics on a regular basis to see the average, maximum, and minimum values for a variety of time ranges.
-If you do so, you can identify when performance is degraded.
-Using Amazon CloudWatch alarms, you watch a single metric over a time period that you specify.
+To identify when performance is degraded for your database clusters, you should monitor and alerted on key performance metrics on a regular basis for a variety of time ranges.Using Amazon CloudWatch alarms, you can watch a single metric over a time period that you specify.
 If the metric exceeds a given threshold, a notification is sent to an Amazon SNS topic or AWS Auto Scaling policy.
 CloudWatch alarms do not invoke actions because they are in a particular state.
 Rather the state must have changed and been maintained for a specified number of periods.

 To set a CloudWatch alarm